buley/personal/src/content/wired.md

 > *“Freedom is not the absence of commitments, but the ability to choose—and commit myself to—what is best for me.” — Paulo Coelho (adapted)*

-*Core wiring isn't destiny—it's foundation.
-The question isn't how to change it, but how to optimize it.*
+# Wired: Independence Processing

+> *“Freedom is not the absence of commitments, but the ability to choose—and commit myself to—what is best for me.” — Paulo Coelho*

+> *"The only way to deal with an unfree world is to become so absolutely free that your very existence is an act of rebellion." — Albert Camus*

+*My core traits are not flaws—they're the foundation of my independence.
+I process differently, and that's my advantage.*

+I am wired for independence.
+This isn't a choice—it's how I operate.

+My mind is designed for self-reliance, and I thrive when I can control my environment.

 I am independent to my core.

 I don't expect others to take care of me, and I have no interest in taking responsibility for someone else's emotional well-being.

 I value relationships built on **mutual strength, intelligence, and respect—not dependency or emotional neediness.**

 I process the world through **logic and strategy** rather than unchecked emotion.

 I prefer **clear communication, rational thinking, and decisive action** over ambiguity or emotional indulgence.

 If something isn't working, I either **fix it, leave it, or rebuild it**—but I don't dwell in it.

 ## Formation of Core Traits